Vocabulary: Looking for a Job

 Job prospects

-Refers to your chances to be successful in a particular job.
+Refers to your chances of being successful in a particular job.

 - Many graduates now choose to complete an M.A. degree for better job prospects.